The operator from a S.C. jail says, “You have 15 seconds left on this call.”

 She’s in jail for attempted armed robbery – since 2013.

-My reason for speaking with her – her 19-year-old son was shot dead a month before right here in Lancaster.
+My reason for speaking with her – her 19-year-old son was shot dead the month before in Lancaster.

 The last time she saw him – 2014.